coherentgraphics/cpdf-binaries/README.md

 The program cpdf (or cpdf.exe for Windows) is a single executable with no dependencies.
 Copy it to somewhere suitable on your platform.

+The last version of cpdf compatible with Windows XP is v2.2.1.

 Support
 ---